ebardelli/website/content/posts/2025-03-29-beyond-maps-and-data-the-human-side-of-school-boundary-decisions.md

 ---
+title: "Beyond Maps and Data: The Human Side of School Boundary Decisions"
 date: 2025-03-29T22:31:36.000Z
 lastmod: 2025-05-27T00:04:35.000Z

-title: "Beyond Maps and Data: The Human Side of School Boundary Decisions"
+slug: beyond-maps-and-data-the-human-side-of-school-boundary-decisions
+tags: ["Data Science","Policy"]

 draft: false
-slug: beyond-maps-and-data-the-human-side-of-school-boundary-decisions

 ---

 In the [previous blog post](/posts/technical-aspects-of-redrawing-school-attendance-boundaries/), I explored the technical aspects of our boundary redrawing process—data organization, geospatial analysis techniques, and optimization algorithms—and how we tackled them in my school district.